|

 Six

 levels of orchestra organized with a progressive system of technical requirements.
+From the inception into the program beginning with Sinfonia 3, all members will participate in full rehearsal plus sectional rehearsal.

 Each